hartmanbfl/transcript-translate-server/README.md

 For that reason, you will need to setup some items in the .env file running in Render for your church.
 - **DEFAULT_SERVICE_CODE**: this can be any number, but it is used in the QR code that is generated to distinguish a particular service.
    The same number can be used all the time as long as there are not two simulataneous services going on using the software.
-- **CHURCH_KEY**: This can be any work, phrase, etc., but it is used by operators to be able to start the streaming service.
+- **CHURCH_KEY**: This can be any word, phrase, etc., but it is used by operators to be able to start the streaming service.
    I typically choose church name or abbreviation.
 - **CHURCH_GREETING**: Message that appears at top of app
 - **CHURCH_MESSAGE**: Array of messages that appear in front page of app.
 Each message string will appear on it's own paragraph.
-- **CHURCH_ADDITIONAL_WELCOME**: Specially thememed message at the bottom of the greeting
+- **CHURCH_ADDITIONAL_WELCOME**: Specially themed message at the bottom of the greeting
 - **TRANSLATION_LANGUAGES**: Which languages you want to appear in the mobile app
 - **DEBABEL_CLIENT_APP**: The URL of the client web app.
 This is used for generating the QR code automatically.
 - **SERVICE_TIMEOUT**: The amount of time in minutes before the transcription/translation service automatically